input-output-hk/peras-design/site/reports/tech-report-2.md

 > [!IMPORTANT]
 > Do we want to provide a detailed description of the protocol here?
-> Seems to me we should reference the Agda specification and only provide a high-level overview of what has changed since last tech report.
+> - It seems that we should reference the Agda specification and only provide a high-level overview of what has changed since last tech report.
-> If we delete this section, then we need to document how the executable specification varies from the paper and/or the relational specification.
+> - If we delete this section, then we need to document how the executable specification varies from the paper and/or the relational specification.
+> - Alternatively, we could move this section to an appendix or to the web site and indicate that it is non-normative.

 ## Variables